clui951/Kinesis-Lambda-Processor/README.md

 # kinesis-lambda-processor
-Test repo for a Lambda Processor that consumes a Kinesis stream.
+Repo for a Lambda Processor that consumes a Kinesis stream and processes on a RDS database.
-Also included RDS connection capability.

 ### To Setup Virtual Environment
 Create a virtual environment and source it